Minnesota Legislature

-The Minnesota Legislature is the bicameral legislature of the U.S. state of Minnesota consisting of two houses: the Senate and the House of Representatives.
-Senators are elected from 67 single-member districts.
-In order to account for decennial redistricting, members run for one two-year term and two four-year terms each decade.
-They are elected for four-year terms in years ending in 2 and 6, and for two-year terms in years ending in 0.
-Representatives are elected for two-year terms from 134 single-member districts formed by dividing the 67 senate districts in half.
+The Minnesota Legislature is the bicameral legislature of the U.S. state of Minnesota, composed of a Senate and a House of Representatives.
+The legislature originally met at the old Territorial Capitol in Saint Paul and now convenes at the Minnesota State Capitol.
+The Senate currently has 67 seats and the House has 134 seats, a configuration in place since the 1970s.
+Minnesota legislators serve without term limits.
+House members are elected to two-year terms and Senators to four-year terms in years ending in 2 and 6 and two-year terms in years ending in 0, with all Senate seats up for election after each decennial redistricting.

-Both houses of the Legislature meet between January and the first Monday following the third Saturday in May each year, not to exceed 120 legislative days per biennium.
+Both houses of the legislature meet between January and the first Monday following the third Saturday in May each year, not to exceed 120 legislative days per biennium.
 Floor sessions are held in the Minnesota State Capitol in Saint Paul.

 History

+Minnesota’s state constitution was adopted in 1857, and the first state legislative session convened in late 1857, shortly before formal statehood in May 1858.
+That initial legislature was unusually large (80 representatives and 37 senators).
+After these first sessions, the legislature’s size was soon adjusted: by 1861 the House had only 42 members and the Senate 21.
+Legislative elections were partisan, and the Republican Party dominated state politics during and after the Civil War.

-Early on in the Minnesota's history, the Legislature had direct control over the city charters that set the groundwork for governments in municipalities across the state.
+Early in Minnesota's statehood, the legislature had direct control over the city charters that set the groundwork for governments in municipalities across the state.
 In the early period, many laws were written for specific cities.
-The practice was outlawed in 1881, though attempts were still made.
-For instance, the long-standing Minneapolis Park and Recreation Board and the city's now defunct Library Board were both created by the Legislature in the next several years.
+The practice was outlawed in 1881, though attempts to enact municipal legislation were still made.
+For instance, the long-standing Minneapolis Park and Recreation Board and the city's now defunct Library Board were both created by the legislature in the next several years.
 The Minnesota Constitution was amended in 1896 to give cities direct control over their own charters.